andrefetch/maze-solver/README.md

 # Maze Solver

-A Tkinter maze generator and DFS solver, written for the [Boot.dev](https://www.boot.dev) "Build a Maze Solver" project.
+A Tkinter maze generator and DFS solver, written in Python using the object-oriented programming paradigm.

 ![Maze Solver demo](assets/example.gif)